Quick Start

 volumes:

-- name: fast-llm-inputs
+- name: fast-llm-tutorial

 persistentVolumeClaim:

-claimName: pvc-fast-llm-inputs
+claimName: pvc-fast-llm-tutorial

 - name: dshm